virtuoushub/threaditjs/examples/react/README.md

 # React

-Of the implementations, the React one is my worst work; it's not particularly idiomatic and has several known React anti-patterns.
+Of the implementations, the React one was my worst work; it wasn't particularly idiomatic and has several known React anti-patterns.
 Initially, the React implementation used Redux, but that got scrapped in favor of just getting it done.

-High on the TODOs for this project is replacing this example with a full, compliant Redux + React implementation.

-Still, some things will likely remain the same.
+That has changed somewhat.
+The View code has been cleaned up and is now as idiomatic as I can manage.

+## But I'm keeping this implementation React only.

+I don't really know how to deal with React's identity problem, and I would vaguely question that it even _has_ one except for the grumblings I hear about the React ecosystem that I quickly sympathize with.

+When trying to incorporate Redux, it bothered me a lot that I was trying to essentially create a Facebook example instead of a React example.
+I can't personally tie together an idiomatic Facebook Relay-Redux-React implementation because I don't think that such a thing necessarily exists.
+I was struggling with too many disconnected concepts.

+As I'm still very interested in Redux, look for a Redux implementation in the near future.

+And I would _absolutely_ welcome a facebook.threaditjs.com example.
+You'd be making, in effect, a pretty daring argument about what the Facebook Contestant looks like, unofficially.
+That's the nice thing about Angular and Ember; they're definite coherent visions of the future of web development.

+For this implementation, however: if we're to buy React's claim that it's just the view layer, we cannot get entangled in this anomie about a unified Facebook design.
+Yes, Redux + React is hot right now.
+Yes, react-router is an accepted addition to the React stack, such as it is.

+This example is React only, even if somem of the following reactions touch on this hypothetical Facebook implementation as well.

+## Performance

+Using the production version of React makes a significant difference in render performance.
+Development mode it takes 15 seconds on the large fixture; production mode only 4.
+This is the difference between Vue and Backbone, roughly.

+The medium fixture takes 400ms to render, and it takes about 300ms to parse/execute react.min.js.

+None of my performance measures the overhead of JSXTransformer.
+It wouldn't really be correct to craft an implementation using React.DOM calls only, as that's not the intended use of React.

 ---